UdhyaKumarKMIT/StudentDataManagement-Spring-Boot-Restful-API/README.md

 ### Step 6: Testing Endpoints

-Select Endpoint which you want to test and click Try this , provide the inputs and click execute.
+Select Endpoint which you want to test and click Try this , provide the inputs and click Try this.

-Swagger UI provides a simple interface to test the API.
-You can click on any endpoint to expand it and see options to:

-- **Execute**: Send a request to the endpoint.
-- **Copy**: Copy the cURL command to run the request from a terminal.

-Here are some sample endpoints that you can test:

 - **GET /students**: Retrieve all students.
 - **POST /students**: Create a new student profile.